att/netarbiter/sds/ceph-docker/examples/helm/README.md

 ### Install Ceph Monitor

-Assuming you have a [Kubeadm managed Kubernetes](../../../install-kubeadm) 1.7+ cluster, you can get going straight away!
+We assume that you have a [Kubeadm managed Kubernetes](../../../install-kubeadm) 1.7+ cluster.
+In addition, the Kubernetes cluster should have at least two nodes becasue ceph-mon and ceph-mon-check use a same port number (6789).

 0. Prerequisites
 ```